markwilliams970/Rally-ExampleApps/User-DetailLinks/README.md

 ## Usage:

-Grab the source code from:
+Copy the source code from:

 https://raw.githubusercontent.com/markwilliams970/Rally-ExampleApps/master/User-DetailLinks/deploy/App-uncompressed.html

-And save it to a local file.
-Customize the following lines from App-uncompressed.html as a Custom HTML App.
+And paste it into a new Custom HTML App in Rally.

-See directions here:
+For directions on creating a Custom Page and adding an app to it, see directions here:

 [Custom Page Directions from Rally Help](https://help.rallydev.com/use_apps#create)